Fraud

 To ensure you can trust a user's location, you can call Radar.trackVerified()

 instead.
-Radar will collect a variety of fraud signals and perform fraud checks, exposing flags that you can use for fraud detection and location verification in your app.
+Radar will collect a variety of fraud signals and perform fraud and jurisdiction checks, calculating flags and a signed geolocation token that you can use for fraud detection and geo-compliance in your app.

 #